 - Best Time to Visit: March through May has the best weather with fewer crowds.

-What to See: In Key Largo visit John Pennekamp Coral Reef State Park (MM 102.8) for snorkeling or a glass-bottom boat tour.
-In Islamorada stop in at Theater of the Sea for marine shows and dolphin encounters.
-Or feed the tarpon at Robbie’s Marina.
-Just after Marathon you’ll cross the Seven Mile Bridge – a great spot for photos and views.
+Start in Key Largo with snorkeling or a glass-bottom boat tour at John Pennekamp Coral Reef State Park (MM 102.8).
+In Islamorada, stop by Theater of the Sea for dolphin encounters, then feed the tarpon at Robbie’s Marina.
+Cross the Seven Mile Bridge just after Marathon – it’s a great spot for photos and views.
 In the Lower Keys, Bahia Honda State Park offers some of the best beaches in the keys.
-At the end of the road, be sure to check my post on Key West!
+At the end of the road, don’t miss my full Key West family guide for tips on where to stay, eat, and watch the sunset!

-Picnic/Dining: Pack a cooler or grab lunch at The Hungry Tarpon.
+Pack a cooler for impromptu stops or grab lunch at The Hungry Tarpon near Robbie’s.
 Bahia Honda for a beach picnic.
-Sunset dining in Key West is a must.
+Sunset dining in Key West is a must to wrap up your adventure.

 4. Kancamagus Scenic Byway (NH)